Experience Native American Culture in Wisconsin

 The Menominee are known as “The Keepers of the Forest.”
 Their 235,000-acre reservation is 98 percent forested and operates as one of the most successful sustainable yield forests in the world.
 The Menominee Forest is so dense it can be seen distinctly from space, and NASA uses it as a reference point for taking satellite photographs.

 Check out the Menominee Indian Cultural and Logging Camp Museums, located along the banks of the Wolf River, where replica logging camp buildings contain thousands of camp artifacts.
-A two-hour Menominee Heritage Auto Tour includes Veteran's Park, waterfalls on the Wolf River, Spirit Rock and the logging museum.

 The Potawatomi Nation